martymcguire/inkscape-openscad-poly/README.md

 * Use square and circle where applicable for simplicity?
 * Combine layer contents into single modules?
-* Apply fill colors to the polygon defs.
-* Parameterize smoothness for curve approximation.
+* Parameterize smoothness for curve approximation (dirty workaround: Scale up in inkscape and down in OpenSCAD).
 * Include example files/templates.